James Packer: Other business activities

 Packer purchased an 18% stake in Network Ten in 2010, quickly offloading half to Lachlan Murdoch.
 Three months later, after a dispute with Murdoch over a senior management appointment, Packer resigned his Network Ten board seat.
 There was also speculation that he resigned due to a conflict of interest with his interests in Consolidated Media Holdings.
 Following the implementation of CBS's restructure of Network Ten announced in August 2017, Packer will no longer have an interest in Network Ten.
 In late May 2011, Packer made a reported A$80 million investment in daily deals sites Scoopon and Catch of the Day through a partnership between his Consolidated Press Holding and several other investors, including Andrew Bassat, a co-founder of Seek.com.au.

 In December 2012, Packer and producer-filmmaker Brett Ratner formed a joint venture, RatPac Entertainment.
 The first film financed by RatPac was a major success.
 Gravity, a space thriller directed by Alfonso Cuaron and starring Sandra Bullock and George Clooney, generated the strongest-ever October opening in the US and took box office receipts of more than USD100 million in its first five days.
 Packer sold his investment in RatPac for an undisclosed amount in April 2017.
 According to Filmink "Who knows what sort of legacy James Packer is going to leave when he shuffles off this mortal coil, but I maintain the films he helped finance...will stand out among the more positive achievements."

 In October 2014, Packer bought out Peter Holmes à Court's 37.5% share of the ownership of South Sydney Rabbitohs NRL club, becoming Russell Crowe's partner in the Blackcourt League Investments Pty Limited venture.

+In 2021, Packer co-founded NPACT Capital and Investment Management with the former Crown Resorts executive Todd Nisbet and Packer's Consolidated Press Holdings.
+The property investment venture backed luxury residential developments in Sydney and Melbourne in joint venture with developers including Third.i Group, Time & Place, Orchard Piper, and Chapter Group.

 In 2022, following the sale of his $3.3 billion stake in Crown Resorts, Packer sought to simplify his investment portfolio concentrating on big tech stocks, AI and property.
 As at 30 June 2024, Packer holds almost $500 million of Nvidia, $452 million of Meta and $366 million of Taiwan Semiconductor Manufacturing Company.